How to configure SuSE Linux settings in Endpoint Central?

 - Then it downloads the patches and dependencies from the SuSE repository.

-- a) The downloaded files are replicated from the central server to the Distribution Server(s).
+- a) The downloaded files are replicated from the Endpoint Central server to the Distribution Server(s).
 The remote office agents download the files from the Distribution Server.

-b)Other agents download the files from the central server.
+b)Other agents download the files from the Endpoint Central Server.

 - Once patches are downloaded and available, deployment is carried out.